Learned optimism

 Learned optimism is the idea in positive psychology that a talent for joy, like any other, can be cultivated.
 In contrast with learned helplessness, optimism is learned by consciously challenging negative self talk.

 Overview

 Learned optimism was described by Martin Seligman and published in his 1990 book, Learned Optimism.
 The benefits of an optimistic outlook are many.
 For example, optimists tend to be higher achievers and have better overall health.
-Pessimism, on the other hand, is much more common; pessimists are more likely to give up in the face of adversity and to suffer from depression.
+Pessimism, on the other hand, is much more common; pessimists are more likely to give up in the face of adversity and to have depression.
 Seligman invites pessimists to learn to be optimists by thinking about their reactions to adversity in a new way.
 The resulting optimism—one that grew from pessimism—is a learned optimism.
 The optimist's outlook on failure can thus be summarized as "What happened was an unlucky situation (not personal), and really just a setback (not permanent) for this one, of many, goals (not pervasive)".

 The differences between pessimists and optimists can be understood in terms of explanatory style: